Nordlien/PhotoTags-Synchronizer/docs/index.md

 ![Convert and merge media files](screenshots/screenshot_convert_and_merge.png)

-## Powerful tool for Convert, Update, Change and/or Update Photo and Video Files in Bulk
+## Powerful tool for Convert, Update and to Change Photo and Video Files in Bulk

-Easy start your favorite tool for selected media file and start your favorite tool for each media file with your agruments and use parameter varibales. parameter variables is meta information values from the media file.
+Easy start your favorite tool for selected media files and start your favorite tool for each media file with your arguments and use parameter variables from meta information values fetched from the media file.

 See also User Guide for [Run batch](userguide/runbatch)